Avare En Deivam: Release and reception

 Avare En Deivam was released on 10 May 1969.
 The Indian Express wrote on 17 May, "The film meanders with so many things to say that it was like trying to tell the story of everyone come to board a train on a railway platform.
 Most of the scenes lack conviction.
 The film is too long and lacks emphasis."
-T. M. Ramachandran of Film World took notice of numerous sex scenes in the film.
+T. G. Vaidyanathan of Film World took notice of numerous sex scenes in the film.